DeltaXML/vscode-xslt-tokenizer/README.md

 ## XSLT 3.0 and XPath 3.1 lexer summary

-### Main Features
-- Syntax Highlighting of XSLT 3.0 and embedded XPath 3.1
-- Bracket-matching inside XPath expressions
-- Lexer Details:
 - Hand-crafted lexer
 - No regular expressions
 - Iterates character by character
 - Single pass with 1-character lookahead
 - Disambiguates token based on previous/next token
 - Uses stack to manage evaluation context scope
 - No Abstract Syntax Tree.

 ### Diagnostics / Testing
 - A set of high-level tests for XPath 3.1 expressions